semji/reputationvip.github.io/_posts/2015-11-06-elasticon-paris-2015-we-were-there.md

 gave us is that, to retrieve a lot of documents from Elasticsearch, they use two different queries: A first one to get the IDs of the documents they are interested in, and a second one, based on these IDs, to retrieve the documents.

-The second talk was from Vladislav P., working at ERDF ("Electricité Réseau Distribution France", the company that manage the electricity network in France, Ed.).
+The second talk was from Vladislav P., working at ERDF ("Electricité Réseau Distribution France", the company that manages the electricity network in France, Ed.).
 They are using the ELK stack to merge and monitor the logs coming from around 9,000 servers.
 Their database contains more than 1 billion documents, resulting in only 290Go of data, thanks to the compression algorithm.
 Their ingesting rate is 8,000 logs per second!
 To parse these logs, they are using Grok.

 Some other speakers, from Natixis and PSA ("PSA Peugeot Citroën", french automobile manufacturer, Ed.), came to talk about their usage of Elasticsearch, but I won't talk about it, or this article might become really long.